Islamic NikkahMuslims to Achieve Spiritual Goals

 - The newlyweds will be sent their Certificate of Nikah with the official RIC Management stamp within a week of the Nikah.

-- Divorced: If anyone or both of the couple were previously divorced, we will require the Islamic certificate of divorce, the Decree Absolute and that the complete I’ddah (waiting period) has been observed.
+If anyone or both of the couple were previously divorced, we will require the Islamic certificate of divorce, the Decree Absolute and that the complete Iddah (waiting period) has been observed.
 RIC Management will not be responsible for the invalidity of Nikah based on oversight of this principle of Shariah.
-Please ensure the Imam conducting your Nikah is made aware of the aforementioned and the necessary certificates have been verified a week prior to the date of the Nikah.**
+Please ensure the Imam conducting your Nikah is made aware of the aforementioned and that the necessary certificates have been verified a week before the date of the Nikah.**

-- Decree Absolute: Though you may have been granted a civil divorce, Islamically, you will need a valid certificate of divorce to anull your marriage, which is the exclusive right of a Qadhi.
-Without undergoing this Shari’ah process, or the express threefold use of the word Tilaq, a woman will not be considered divorced from her husband.
-For further clarity on this issue please contact us immediately on 07828783600, to prevent delay in your marriage.
+Though you may have been granted a civil divorce, Islamically, you will need a valid certificate of divorce to anull your marriage, which is the exclusive right of a Qadhi.
+Without undergoing this Shari’ah process, or the express threefold use of the word Talaq, a woman will not be considered divorced from her husband.
+For further clarity on this issue please contact us immediately at 07828783600, to prevent delay in your marriage.

 RIC is strict in adhering to the law of the land.
 As stipulated above, if the bride or groom is between the ages of 17-18, parental/guardian consent is required.
-The parents would need to confirm that they are able to support the young couple financially, including lodging and maintenance, up until they are of the independent stage.
+The parents would need to confirm that they can support the young couple financially, including lodging and maintenance, up until they are in the independent stage.
 The financial burden of the young couple should not fall on the authorities.
 The RIC recommends that a young person 21 years and over is of independent age.

-Widow/Widower – Former spouses death certificate and for her to have observed her I’ddah, which according to Shari’ah is four months and ten days.
+Former spouse’s death certificate and for her to have observed her I’ddah, which according to Shari’ah is four months and ten days.

 a) Unconsummated marriage/ unconsummated widow – There is no waiting upon a woman who did not consummate her marriage.
 However, if the married couple were away from the view of others with a clear opportunity to consummate the marriage, regardless of whether or not the marriage was consummated, the widow will be required to complete a full waiting period.